bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/chaincode-decoded-bech32m.md

 I've heard various other pronunciations like "beck32" or "bech32".
 I don't know, "bech32".

-Host: 00:00:53
+Adam Jonas: 00:00:53

 Okay, so "bech32".
 Why do we need this new format?

 Mark Erhardt: 00:00:57

-Previously, we had addresses that were encoded in [`Base58Check`.](https://en.bitcoin.it/wiki/Base58Check_encoding) `Base58Check` uses a character set of 58 characters, and that includes mixed case.
+Previously, we had addresses that were encoded in [`Base58Check`](https://en.bitcoin.it/wiki/Base58Check_encoding).
+`Base58Check` uses a character set of 58 characters, and that includes mixed case.
 So it's case sensitive and it's just a headache to copy these.
 Have you ever tried to dictate an address on the phone or something?

-Host: 00:01:19
+Adam Jonas: 00:01:19

 Unfortunately.
 Just writing it down is not that fun.